Pairwise sequence alignment with block and character edit operations: Author contributions statement

 Since the domain of the approximate solution described in~\cite{Batu2005} is very limited, it cannot be used to detect similarities and only reports the block edit distance.
 Instead, we build the foundation of the block edit distance approximation in this paper based on the ideas presented earlier~\cite{Lopresti1997}.

-Lopresti \& Tomkins define the block edit distance problem as identifying the optimal set of block matches between two strings, where the aim is to minimize the cumulative distances of all block matches~\cite{Lopresti1997}.
-They also conducted an analysis of potential variations of this problem and discovered that for some combinations of restrictions on the sequences, this optimization problem can be solved in polynomial time using dynamic programming.
-The first restriction is \textit{coverage} (C), which means that blocks must cover every character in the string.
-The absence of the coverage restriction (denoted $\overline{C}$) would benefit the alignment of genomic sequences since it enables the character operations outside blocks.
-The second restriction is \textit{disjointness} (D), which means that the blocks must not share any characters in the string (similarly, $\overline{D}$ denotes the absence of disjointness).
+Lopresti \& Tomkins define the block edit distance problem as identifying the optimal set of block matches between two strings, aiming to minimize the cumulative distances of all block matches~\cite{Lopresti1997}.
+They also analyzed potential variations of this problem and discovered that for some combinations of restrictions on the sequences, this optimization problem can be solved in polynomial time using dynamic programming.
+The first restriction is \textit{coverage} (C), which means that blocks must comprehensively span every character in the string.
+The absence of the coverage restriction (denoted $\overline{C}$) would benefit the alignment of genomic sequences by permitting operations on characters outside the predefined blocks.
+The second restriction is \textit{disjointness} (D), which means that blocks should not overlap in terms of their position in the string. (similarly, $\overline{D}$ denotes the absence of disjointness).
 For the block edit distance problem to be solvable in polynomial time, the target sequence must not have any restriction on coverage or disjointness, meaning the blocks selected from the target sequence may not cover every character in the string and may overlap.